 PE 804 Neuropsychology II: Assessment.
 This course is designed to equip students with a deeper understanding of the relationship between human brain function and behavior, with particular emphasis on the assessment of cognitive functions.
 Skills developed in this class will include the administration, scoring, and interpretation of commonly used neuropsychological instruments, and advanced conceptualization of neuropsychological issues from a clinical standpoint.
 Prerequisites: PG811, PG810, and PC804.
 Typically offered in Spring.
 4 units.
-DP

-PE 805 Child and Family Assessment.
-This course covers a bio-psycho-social approach to the evaluation of children, families, and couples.
-Formal assessment (e.g., psychological tests, self-report measures) as well as informal assessment (e.g. observation, play therapy) will be used to teach students how to evaluate children and families, diagnose effectively, and develop appropriate interventions and other recommendations.
+DP assessment (e.g., psychological tests, self-report measures) as well as informal assessment (e.g. observation, play therapy) will be used to teach students how to evaluate children and families, diagnose effectively, and develop appropriate interventions and other recommendations.
 Prerequisite: PC804.
 Taught on Occasion.
 4 units.
+DP